openedx/open-edx-proposals/oeps/oep-0002-bp-repo-metadata.rst

 Each repo will include a file ``openedx.yaml``, with the following keys:

-``nick``: string (optional)
-    A short-name for this repository.
-This is used by reporting tools created by the edX Open Source team.
-Should be 3-4 characters, because this value is used in charts with very limited space on their axes.

 ``tags``: list of strings (optional)
     This key is used to annotate repositories, for example to categorize them for automated reporting tools.
 See Tags_.